History

 • Die soon

-This poetry is written by Gwendolyn Brooks (Brooks) who was also an African-American poet and used to write poetry for the Blacks.
-In his poetry, the pain is the clear indication of the African American’s condition in America. at that time they were treated as slaves and were forced to leave their school.
-They were not allowed to enjoy their lives rather they had to work day and night, and most of them were dead while working for the White Americans due to hard work and hunger.
-In this way, the poetry helps the reader to understand the pain of the nations, and by their words, they make the nation able to understand their situation and to stand for their rights (Harris).
+This poetry is written by Gwendolyn Brooks (Brooks), who was also an African-American poet and used to write poetry for the Blacks.
+In his poetry, the pain is a clear indication of the African American’s condition in America.
+At that time, they were treated as slaves and were forced to leave their schools.
+They were not allowed to enjoy their lives.
+Rather, they had to work day and night, and most of them died while working for the White Americans due to hard work and hunger.
+In this way, the poetry helps the reader to understand the pain of the nations, and through their words, they make the nation able to understand their situation and to stand for their rights (Harris).

 Conclusion:

-From this study, it is clear that the poetry plays a vital role in almost every field of life.
-Somewhere it helps to express the love, or sometimes it helps to show the sadness of the poet, but the poetry becomes most important when it is used as a weapon for the freedom fight of nations.
-Poetry helps the politicians to gather the people or to provoke the nation to understand their situation and to stand for their right.
+From this study, it is clear that poetry plays a vital role in almost every field of life.
+Somewhere, it helps to express love, or sometimes it helps to show the sadness of the poet, but poetry becomes most important when it is used as a weapon for the freedom fight of nations.
+Poetry helps politicians to gather the people or to provoke the nation to understand their situation and to stand for their rights.
 Simply poetry is not just a hobby, but also it is an art, it is a weapon of the activists.

 Work Cited